Migration service

 Back-charge The charge made to collect a transaction incurred but not charged in a previous billing period.
 It can be due to lack of payment by the recipient of services or goods, an adjustment, or to collect an expense that was not billable until a later period due to timing issues (charging donations not charged between the stop processing date and the migration date).

-Given the multi-party process involved (your organization, prior recurring donation processor/s and Fundraise Up) with long lead time work items (e.g. migrating tokens from prior processor, etc.), we recommend for you to migrate manually.
+Given the multi-party process involved (your organization, prior recurring donation processor/s and Fundraise Up) with long lead time work items (e.g. migrating tokens from prior processor, etc.), we recommend you migrate manually if you have fewer than 25 active recurring plans to migrate.

-Our customers have found this process to be beneficial for the following reasons:
+Our customers have found this manual migration process to be beneficial for the following reasons:

-• It is an excellent way to reconnect and reinforce the relationship with the recurring donors.
+• It is an excellent way to reconnect and reinforce relationships with existing recurring supporters.

-Here are two ways customers have managed migrations:
+There are two ways our existing customers have managed these manual small-scale migrations.

-1. Call the donors and use Fundraise Up's Virtual Terminal to recreate those recurring donations in Fundraise Up.
+• Call the supporters and use Fundraise Up's Virtual Terminal to recreate those recurring donations in Fundraise Up.

-2. Run a targeted email campaign for the donors using our URL API to auto-populate the donor information in the link (donor name, email, recurring, amount, etc.).
+• Run a targeted email campaign for the supporters using our URL API to auto-populate the supporter information in the link (name, email, recurring, amount, etc.).
 You can use this spreadsheet template to auto-create the donation links.
-This makes it a frictionless donor experience - only having to re-confirm their payment info.
+This makes for a frictionless donor experience, as they only have to re-enter their payment method details.

-Once the above is completed, for each donor, cancel their recurring donation in your prior processor.
+Once the above is completed, cancel each supporter’s previous recurring donation in your prior processor.

 If you have any concerns or questions, please don't hesitate to contact us at support@fundraiseup.com or reach out to your designated Customer Success Manager